paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-038-joint-officer-management.md

 ---
 <a id="section-661"></a>
 ## § 661.
 Management policies for joint qualified officers
-**(a) Establishment.—** The Secretary of Defense shall establish policies, procedures, and practices for the effective management of officers of the Army, Navy, Air Force, and Marine Corps on the active-duty list who are particularly trained in, and oriented toward, joint matters (as defined in [section 668 of this title](./chapter-038-joint-officer-management.md#section-668)).
+**(a) Establishment.—** The Secretary of Defense shall establish policies, procedures, and practices for the effective management of officers of the Army, Navy, Air Force, Marine Corps, and Space Force on the active-duty list who are particularly trained in, and oriented toward, joint matters (as defined in [section 668 of this title](./chapter-038-joint-officer-management.md#section-668)).
 Such officers shall be identified or designated (in addition to their principal military occupational specialty) as a joint qualified officer or in such other manner as the Secretary of Defense directs.

 **(b) Levels, Designation, and Numbers.—**